Thursday, March 10, 2011

 Let the buyer beware.

-So anyone who is looking for a 500 foot, 3-story boat capable of carrying every animal known to the Hebrews should think twice before setting out on an expedition.
+So anyone who is looking for a 500 foot, 3-story boat capable of carrying every animal known to man should think twice before setting out on an expedition.

 In short, it is a work of art.
-It is as much about the interior world as the exterior world.
+It is as much about the interior world than the exterior world of the Hebrews.

 An interesting note: this is a replica of the biblical Ark, built by Dutchman Johan Huibers as a testament to his faith in the literal truth of the Bible.
 Johan got the idea to build the ark after having a dream about the Netherlands being flooded.
 He plans to set sail and travel to other parts of the country and eventually to major cities in Belgium and Germany.